synergy-design-system/synergy-design-system/packages/metadata/CONTEXT.md

 - Only the public API is exported/published; `src/internal/` is for repo-local tooling and build orchestration.

 ## Current Limitations
+## Current Limitations
-- Only the `full` layer type is implemented (raw source files). `interface` (API docs) and `examples` (usage snippets) are not yet implemented.
+- Only the `full` layer type is implemented (raw source files). `interface`, `examples`, and `code` layers are not yet implemented.
+- `interface` layer is the highest-priority missing item — it is the primary token-efficiency driver (~77% reduction target) and a prerequisite for MCP verbosity controls.
-- Scraped docs ingestion is intentionally out of scope in this phase.
+- Scraped docs ingestion (for `examples` layer) is a later concern; Storybook story files are the planned source.
 - Some metadata values are still fallback/default driven (e.g. `unknown` for missing `since`).
-- Package exports now expose only the public runtime query API; internal build/runtime modules are intentionally unpublished.
+- Package exports expose only generic store queries.
+ADR-specified domain helpers not yet implemented: `getComponentMetadata(name, layer)`, `listComponents()`, `getTokens()`, `getMigrations()`.
+- No CI size budget guards exist yet.
+These are required before publishing (targets: `interface` ≤ 6 KB, `examples` ≤ 8 KB, `code` ≤ 10 KB).
+- MCP has not yet been migrated to consume from this package; it still has its own builder.
+- Package not yet published to npm.
+- No `llms.txt` file exists yet.
-- Tokens, styles, and fonts now have partial artifact-depth collectors; assets currently remains setup-only.
+- Tokens, styles, and fonts have partial artifact-depth collectors; assets icon metadata is embedded in set-level entities rather than individual files.
-- Assets artifact entities and canonical layer mappings are not implemented yet.
-- The public API currently provides generic store/query access only; domain-specific facades (components/tokens/styles/assets) are not implemented yet.

 ## Data/Folder State
 - `data/core/component/component:{name}.json` — 48 component entity files